hannahtrn/power-outages-analysis/README.md

 This project analyzes the **Major Power Outages** dataset, which records 1,534 major power outage events across the continental United States from January 2000 to July 2016.
 Each row represents one outage event, and the dataset contains 56 columns covering outage timing, cause, impact, and state-level economic and demographic characteristics.

-**Central question:** Have power outages become more severe over time — specifically, do outages after 2010 affect more customers on average than outages before 2011?
+**Central question:** Have power outages become more severe over time?
+Specifically, do outages after 2010 affect more customers on average than outages before 2011?

 Understanding whether outage severity is worsening has real implications for infrastructure investment, emergency preparedness, and grid reliability policy.
-As climate change intensifies weather events and aging infrastructure struggles to keep pace with demand, knowing whether the problem is getting worse — and by how much — can help direct resources where they matter most.
+As climate change intensifies weather events and aging infrastructure struggles to keep pace with demand, knowing whether the problem is getting worse, and by how much, can help direct resources where they matter most.

 **Dataset:** 1,534 rows (outage events)